 Sharing of Reagents

 Reagents developed during the course of any research funded by BrightFocus Grants must be made available to qualified investigators following the publication of reports using or describing the Reagents.
-The Principal Investigator and the Grantee Institution shall provide the Reagents developed during the course of BrightFocus-sponsored research to other qualified investigators when reasonably requested to do so.
+The Grantee Institution shall provide the Reagents developed during the course of BrightFocus-sponsored research to other qualified investigators when reasonably requested to do so.

-Unpublished Reagents shall be treated as described in the Patent and Intellectual Property Contract Agreement (section 11, Reservation of Rights for Research Purposes).
+Unpublished Reagents shall be treated as described in the Intellectual Property Contract Agreement (section 11, Reservation of Rights for Research Purposes).

 Public Education

-Acceptance of this Grant shall be deemed consent of the Principal Investigator and the Grantee Institution to the publication of information, including the title of the project, the name and institutional affiliation of the Principal Investigator, the amount of the award and the non-technical project summary.
-The non-technical description shall not contain confidential information.
+Acceptance of this Grant shall be deemed consent of the Grantee Institution to the publication of information, including the title of the project, the name and institutional affiliation of the Principal Investigator, the amount of the award and the non-technical project summary.
+The non-technical summary shall not contain confidential information.

 All publications resulting from research sponsored by BrightFocus Grants shall give the following or similar credit: Acknowledgement is made to the donors of the XXX, a program of the BrightFocus Foundation, for support of this research.
 XXX is understood to represent the program through which the grant is made (i.e., ADR, MDR, or NGR).

-The Principal Investigator should make good faith efforts to include the BrightFocus logo when BrightFocus-supported studies are represented in public through communications and media wherein the logos of sponsoring agencies are traditionally depicted (e.g., slide presentations, poster presentations, study enrollment fliers, etc.).
-You can download a copy of the BrightFocus logo here.
+Grantee Institution should make good faith efforts to include the BrightFocus logo when BrightFocus-supported studies are represented in public through communications and media wherein the logos of sponsoring agencies are traditionally depicted (e.g., slide presentations, poster presentations, study enrollment fliers, etc.), A copy of the BrightFocus logo may be downloaded from the BrightFocus website.

 Additional acknowledgement should be given to any Grant made in a memorial or honor of a named person.
 Notification of such memorials or honors shall be made to the Principal Investigator by Official Written Correspondence from BrightFocus.